GregCM/whrwthal/README.md

 ## WARNING ##
 **If you live in a persecuted or close-country, PLEASE READ: DO NOT DOWNLOAD this software from github if you believe you are currently under government or other surveillance** (otherwise, feel free!).
 Consider that some online content is censored, some is surveilled; knowing the difference and different ways to fly under the radar is vital, be safe.
 If someone you know referred you to this software, try to obtain a copy from them.
 Otherwise, where possible, contact me at gregcaceres@gmail.com for a snail-mail copy on USB/CD.
 I suggest you word your email in an inconspicuous phrasing, along these lines: "Hello, I recieved your promotional letter.
 I'm not interested, and I'd like you to please take me off your mailing list.
 The associated address is 1234 Example Street, Missionary City, God's Country."

+### Security-Gaps -Flaws & -Considerations ###
+I plan to anonymize source code variables and comments as much as I can.
+This will help if some very curious person with an untrained-eye takes a peak, but anyone who knows what they're looking at (be it the general format of scripture or python) will figure things out pretty quick.
+- Consider that this README document is the only other revealing item in the repository.
+Act accordingly, keeping an eye towards redistribution if you have the heart for it.

+Obfuscation will *help* protect against those people who know what they're doing; encryption will do somewhat the same, but will enable good people who know what they're doing and end up with your copy + password to improve or modify the program.
+- For legal reasons, I don't do either in advance of distributing **whrwthal**, and likewise (if you plan to redistribute **whrwthal**) I encourage you to only engage in encryption of the entirety of your *installdir*, if you're concerned about securtiy.

+Memory leak is a concern in Python namespaces, because even in low-footprint mode (where the text is unreadable without the accompanying codec) Python decodes the text within an interpreter session and holds it in memory while the program is running.
+It's difficult to locate these various storage points within computer memory, and although memory is reallocated once your session is closed, some hardware is known to leak throughout.
+I know Intel CPU's have this issue, though they are in the process of upgrading to meet AMD's current security measures.
+In all, those things are out of my control, and I only have the following recommendations:
+- Get better, more secure, hardware
+- Don't use at work or some other networked machine that is liable to have a CPU observer pointed at it
+- Don't let anyone know you're the one using this software (ie if you're logged in with personal information anywhere, don't read your bible)
+- Be [reasonably] paranoid!
+    - Again, if you're at home with a private computer and have no reason to believe "the man" is going to bust down your door and comb through your computer, live a little, read your bible

 ## Anti-Warning ##
 If you live in a country that doesn't burn books, go crazy, download **TWO** copies.
 Being coy about things you should be bold about is less Christ- and more -ism.